SIMPLE-AstroDB/SIMPLE-db/documentation/ProperMotions.md

 The ProperMotions table contains proper motion measurements in mas/yr for sources listed in the Sources table.
 The combination of *source* and *reference* is expected to be unique.
+Columns marked with an asterisk (*) may not be empty.

 | Column Name | Description  | Unit  | Data Type | Key Type  |
 |---|---|---|---|---|